-- (e) No retailer may be licensed as a Class A retail dealer in nonintoxicating beer as provided by article sixteen, chapter eleven of this code: Provided, That a delicatessen, a caterer or party supply store which is a grocery store as defined in section two of this article and which is licensed as a Class A retail dealer in nonintoxicating beer may be a retailer under this article: Provided, however, That any delicatessen, caterer or party supply store licensed in both capacities must maintain average monthly sales exclusive of sales of wine and nonintoxicating beer which exceed the average monthly sales of nonintoxicating beer. - (f) A wine specialty shop under this article may also hold a wine tasting license authorizing the retailer to serve complimentary samples of wine in moderate quantities for tasting.
-Such wine specialty shop shall organize a wine taster's club, which has at least fifty duly elected or approved dues-paying members in good standing.
+- (e) No retailer may be licensed as a Class A retail dealer in nonintoxicating beer as provided by §11-16-1 et seq. of this code: Provided, That a delicatessen, a caterer or party supply store which is a grocery store as defined in section two of this article and which is licensed as a Class A retail dealer in nonintoxicating beer may be a retailer under this article: Provided, however, That any delicatessen, caterer or party supply store licensed in both capacities must maintain average monthly sales exclusive of sales of wine and nonintoxicating beer which exceed the average monthly sales of nonintoxicating beer. - (f) A wine specialty shop under this article may also hold a wine tasting license authorizing the retailer to serve complimentary samples of wine in moderate quantities for tasting.
+Such wine specialty shop shall organize a wine taster's club, which has at least 50 duly elected or approved dues-paying members in good standing.
 Such club shall meet on the wine specialty shop's premises not more than one time per week and shall either meet at a time when the premises are closed to the general public, or shall meet in a separate segregated facility on the premises to which the general public is not admitted.
 Attendance at tastings shall be limited to duly elected or approved dues-paying members and their guests. - (g) A retailer who has more than one place of retail business shall obtain a license for each separate retail establishment.
-A retailer's license may be issued only to the proprietor or owner of a bona fide grocery store or wine specialty shop. - (h) (A) The commissioner may issue a special license for the retail sale of wine at any festival or fair which is endorsed or sponsored by the governing body of a municipality or a county commission.
-Such special license shall be issued for a term of no longer than ten consecutive days and the fee therefor shall be is \$250 regardless of the term of the license unless the applicant is the manufacturer of said wine on a winery or a farm winery as defined in section five-a, article one of this chapter, in which event the fee shall be \$50 if the event is held on the premises of the winery or farm winery.
-The application for the license shall contain information as the commissioner may reasonably require and shall be submitted to the commissioner at least thirty days prior to the first day when wine is to be sold at the festival or fair.
+A retailer's license may be issued only to the proprietor or owner of a bona fide grocery store or wine specialty shop. - (h)(A) The commissioner may issue a special license for the retail sale of wine at any festival or fair which is endorsed or sponsored by the governing body of a municipality or a county commission.
+Such special license shall be issued for a term of no longer than 10 consecutive days and the fee therefor shall be \$250 regardless of the term of the license. unless the applicant is the manufacturer of said wine on a winery or a farm winery as defined in section five-a, article one of this chapter, in which event the fee shall be \$50 if the event is held on the premises of the winery or farm winery.
+The application for the license shall contain information as the commissioner may reasonably require and shall be submitted to the commissioner at least 30 days prior to the first day when wine is to be sold at the festival or fair.

-(B) Notwithstanding subdivision (a) of this subsection, if the applicant for the festival or fair license is the manufacturer of said wine, a winery or a farm winery as defined in section five-a, article one of this chapter, and the event is located on the premises of a winery or a farm winery, then the fee is \$50.
+(B) Notwithstanding subdivision (h)(A) of this section, if the applicant for the festival or fair license is the manufacturer of said wine, a winery or a farm winery as defined in §60-1-5a of this code, and the event is located on the premises of a winery or a farm winery then the license fee shall be \$50 per festival or fair.